Noble Legacy Masters lead the charge after competitive Round 1 battle of UGC Season 2

-Challenging conditions fail to dampen spirits as teams give their all to light up the show at the Dubai Creek Golf & Yacht Club
+Challenging conditions fail to dampen spirits as teams give their all to light up the show at the Dubai Creek, with the Tristar Gladiators and Sultans of Swing hot on the heels of the leaders

 Ravi Khanna of the Noble Legacy Masters in action! at the Dubai Creek Golf & Yacht Club.
 Alongside Saket Kanoi, the duo finished strong in 4th place..
 Photo Alex Leyno